Introduction to Scripts

 The variable can be one that already exists, or it can be a new one, in which case it will be created when a value is entered.

 If an empty line is entered, an existing variable retains its value.
-A variable that does not yet exist will not be created, though.
+A variable that does not yet exist will not be created, though -- this will probably result in an error later in the script.

 Optionally a comment can be added after the variable name, to explain what value should be entered.

-The comment will be displayed in lower case characters, but the first character will be in upper case.
+The comment will be displayed in lower case characters, with the first character being in upper case.

 A First Example: Body Mass Index

-Let us write a simple script to see how it works.
+Let us write a simple script to see how this works.

 Body mass index is calculated from height and weight: weight in kg divided by the square of height in m.

-With the variables $kg and $cm for weight and height we have to divide the height by 100 to convert it to m, the formula then is $kg $cm 100 / SQ /
+With the variables $kg and $cm for weight and height we have to divide the height by 100 to convert it to m -- the formula (in RPN) then is $kg $cm 100 / SQ /

 Since we hardly need the body mass index with 13 digits after the decimal point, let's round the result to just one: $kg $cm 100 / SQ / 1 ROUND